-Riding a motorcycle is an exhilarating experience, but it can also be incredibly dangerous.
+Riding a motorcycle is an exhilarating experience but can also be incredibly dangerous.
 When motorists fail to drive safely, motorcyclists are often the victims of motorists’ negligence.

-If you’ve suffered an injury in a motorcycle accident caused by someone’s carelessness, an Aurora motorcycle accident lawyer with Horwitz, Horwitz & Associates will be ready to help.
+If you’ve suffered an injury in a motorcycle accident caused by someone’s carelessness, an Aurora personal injury lawyer with Horwitz, Horwitz & Associates will be ready to help.
 To schedule a free consultation with one of our Illinois personal injury attorneys, call (800) 985-1819.

 Protective gear, such as a helmet, boots, a jacket, and protective pants, can greatly reduce the risk of a severe injury in a motorcycle crash.
 Unfortunately, even with proper protective gear, injuries can still happen, including:

 What steps should I take after being in a crash

 Being in any serious accident is a terrifying, confusing experience.
 Naturally, those involved will have difficulty clearing their mind and focusing on what needs to be done.
 But if you keep the following in mind, you’ll have a better chance of protecting yourself.
 You’ll also have a better chance of obtaining the compensation you deserve.

 1. Get to a safer location

 If you can still drive the motorcycle, move it from the accident scene to a safer spot.
 This could be the shoulder of the highway, a median, or an area far away from the road.
 But if you can’t move the bike, get to the safest area while waiting for the ambulance.